toitware/artemis-releases/README.md

 ## Specification files

 You can find an example specification file in [examples/specification.json](examples/specification.json).
-It looks similar to this:
+It is in JSON format and looks similar to this:

 ```
 {